-In order to elaborate the results of our new prescription with more details, we plot three diagrams for different obtained relations for the temperature and pressure.
-It is clear that for the pressures larger than the critical one (temperature is larger than its critical value in the van der Waals like diagram), no phase transition is observed for the van der Waals like diagram (dashed line of Fig. \ref{Fig1-2}, top and middle panels).
-If no phase transition occurs in the state of black hole, it implies that black hole remains physically intact i.e. its mass and other physical parameters remains same.
+In order to elaborate the results of our approach in more detail, we plot in Fig. \ref{Fig1-2} the obtained relations for temperature and pressure.
+It is clear that for pressures larger than the critical one (the temperature is larger than its critical value in the van der Waals-like diagram), no phase transition is observed for the van der Waals-like diagram (dashed line of Fig. \ref{Fig1-2}, top and middle panels).
+If no phase transition occurs in a black hole, this implies that the black hole remains physically intact, i.e. its mass and the other physical parameters remain the same.
 The black hole remains stable and does not radiate thermally.
-It may correspond to a state of thermal equilibrium.
-If the equilibrium gets unstable, the black hole's heat capacity gets negative causing the black hole to radiate.
-In this case, phase transition does take place.
-Similarly and with the same conditions for our new prescription, no critical pressure is observed.
-On the contrary, for the pressures smaller than their critical values (temperature is smaller than the critical temperature), two critical horizons for any pressure (temperature) are observed which is in agreement with the results of new prescription (continuous line of Fig. \ref{Fig1-2}, up and middle panels).
-Finally, we observe that the critical pressure (critical temperature) and the obtained critical horizon radius which were calculated by usual method coincide with maximum of the new relation for the pressure and its related horizon radius.
-This also indicates that the results of this method is, completely, in agreement with previous method.
+This may correspond to a state of thermal equilibrium.
+If the equilibrium gets unstable, the heat capacity of the black hole become negative, causing the black hole to radiate.
+In this case, a phase transition does take place.
+Similarly for same conditions, no critical pressure is observed in our approach.
+On the contrary, for pressures smaller than the critical value (the temperature is smaller than the critical temperature), two critical horizons are observed for any pressure (temperature) which is in agreement with the results of our approach (continuous line in Fig. \ref{Fig1-2}, top and middle panels).
+Finally, we observe that the critical pressure (critical temperature) and the critical horizon radius calculated by the usual method, coincide with the maximum of the new relation for pressure and its related horizon radius.
+This also indicates that the results of our method, are completely in agreement with the previous method.

-Finally, we plot other diagrams to show the consistency of new pressure with the heat capacity (bottom panel in Fig. \ref{Fig1-2}).
-It is evident that for $ P<P_{c}$, two points of discontinuities exist for the heat capacity which are coincidence with the phase transition points that were observed in other two methods.
-For the pressure being the critical pressure, like the other two methods, only one discontinuity is observed for the heat capacity.
+Finally, we plot the heat capacity (bottom panel in Fig. \ref{Fig1-2}) to show the consistency of the new pressure.
+It is evident that for $P<P_{c}$, two points of discontinuity exist for the heat capacity, which are coincident with the phase transition points that are observed in the other methods.
+If the pressure is equal to the critical pressure, only one discontinuity is observed in the heat capacity, as in the other methods.
 For $P>P_{c}$, no discontinuity is observed for the heat capacity.
-This behavior indicates that these three pictures are uniform and have consistent results.
+This behavior indicates that all methods give consistent results.